mehtaSamiksha/Excel-Road-Accident-Analysis-Dashboard/README.md

-# Road Accident Data Analysis Dashboard
+# Road Accident Analysis Dashboard

 ## Introduction
 This repository hosts an Excel dashboard that visualizes road accident data to uncover patterns and insights.
 The goal is to aid in the development of better road safety measures.